michaelpeternell/GameOfLife/README.md

 ## Usage

-This is a command line tool (currently only for Mac, but a Windows version will come soon.)
+This is a command line tool (running on Windows and macOS.)

 ### Command line parameters: